 "Actual" refers to a budget account's total year-end revenues and expenditures for the even numbered fiscal year of a biennium preceding a legislative session, which is also referred to as the base year.
-The fiscal year 2020 actual revenues and expenditures will represent the initial base year budget.
-Work program refers to the revenues and expenditures authorized in the odd numbered year of the biennium preceding a legislative session (in this case, fiscal year 2021 legislatively approved budgeted amounts).
+The fiscal year 2022 actual revenues and expenditures will represent the initial base year budget.
+Work program refers to the fiscal year 2023 revenues and expenditures authorized in the odd numbered year of the biennium preceding a legislative session.

 The Budget Division will load agencies' base and work program legislatively approved budget figures into NEBS.
-The sample screen at the right illustrates how this data appears in the system in the Edit Actual/Work Program screen, which is found in the Line Item tab near the top of the page and to the right of the Decision Unit Filter.
+The sample screen shot to the right illustrates how this data appears in the system and below is where the Edit Actual/WP screen is found in NEBS in the Line Item tab, near the top of the page, and to the right of the Decision Unit Filter.